Day Trip, Hikes, Illinois, Kids, Missouri, St. Louis, Trips

 Things to do

 See the Big Things – Find out the full list of 12 World’s Largest attractions here.
-The town also boasts many more items that are not record breakers but just plain big!
+The town also boasts dozens more items that are not record breakers but just plain big!

 Kaskaskia Dragon – On the way there or back, stop just off the highway in Vandalia at the shop next door to buy a token to make the dragon breathe fire.